The

-Palace emphasizes necessity of implementing K to 12 program
+Palace has reiterated the necessity of implementing the K to 12 basic education

 “Kailangang-kailangan ang pagpapatupad nito upang mapanatili at matiyak ang competitiveness ng mga Pilipino sa global economy,” Communication Secretary Herminio Coloma, Jr. said.